Adrian (costume designer): Career in Hollywood

 Adrian was brought to Hollywood in November 1924 by Rudolph Valentino's wife Natacha Rambova to design costumes for The Hooded Falcon.
 The Valentino company dissolved, and Adrian's first screen credit was for the Constance Talmadge comedy Her Sister from Paris.
-In 1925 Adrian was hired as a costume designer by Cecil B. DeMille's independent film studio.
-In 1928 DeMille moved to Metro-Goldwyn-Mayer, and Adrian was provisionally hired as a costume designer for M-G-M. After a few months, he signed a contract as head designer, ultimately remaining for thirteen years and 200 films.
+In 1925, Adrian was hired as a costume designer by Cecil B. DeMille's independent film studio.
+In 1928, DeMille moved to Metro-Goldwyn-Mayer, and Adrian was provisionally hired as a costume designer for M-G-M. After a few months, he signed a contract as head designer, ultimately remaining for thirteen years and 200 films.

 Adrian worked with the biggest female stars of the day: Greta Garbo, Norma Shearer, Jeanette MacDonald, Jean Harlow, Katharine Hepburn and Joan Crawford.
 He designed twenty-eight Crawford films, eighteen Shearer films, and nine Harlow films.
 He worked with Garbo from 1928, when he arrived, until 1941, when both departed the company.
 The Eugénie hat he created for her film Romance became a sensation and influenced millinery styles.
 When Adrian emphasized Crawford's shoulders by designing outfits with shoulder pads, these created a trend.

 Adrian was famous for evening gown designs, a talent displayed in The Women.
 Though filmed in black and white, The Women includes a Technicolor fashion show of Adrian designs.
 Adrian was acclaimed for the period costumes of Romeo and Juliet; the extravagant costumes of The Great Ziegfeld; and the opulent gowns of Camille and Marie Antoinette.
 Adrian insisted on the finest materials and workmanship for the execution of his designs, cultivating fabric manufacturers in Europe and New York.

 Adrian's best known film is The Wizard of Oz, for which he designed the red-sequined ruby slippers worn by Judy Garland.

 Adrian left MGM on September 5, 1941, to open his own fashion firm.
 Adrian had contemplated leaving MGM for a year or two, upset with budgetary retrenchments caused by the Great Depression and changes in public taste.
 He had a serious disagreement with director George Cukor, producer Bernard Hyman, and MGM head Louis B. Mayer over the style of costumes Greta Garbo should wear in the upcoming Two-Faced Woman, which began preproduction about April 1941.
 Adrian apparently resolved to leave the studio after this disagreement.
 He notified MGM of his decision on July 16, 1941.
 Adrian's departure from the studio came as a shock to Louis B. Mayer.
 Adrian's last day was to have been August 15, but he offered to stay on to wrap up various projects.
 Mayer kept him on the payroll until September 5.
 Adrian was not terminated by MGM, nor did he resign; his three-year contract merely expired.
 Robert Kalloch, Columbia Pictures' chief costume and fashion designer, was named Adrian's replacement largely because his designs strongly resembled Adrian's.

 Adrian continued to design fashions for the occasional film project through the 1940s, most notably for Humoresque in 1946.
+He designed clothes for Joan Crawford for 17 years at MGM.